antonkiselev/realm-2.8-deadlock/README.md

 This is sample project to reproduce Swift Realm deadlock in versions 2.8.1 (and most likely in 2.7 and later)

 It is 100% reproducable on my iphone 6 and iphone 7 devices under debug build and in xcode 8.3.3 iphone 7 simulator.
+To check if lock has appeared try to scroll the view, or tap pause program execution in xcode to see that you find yourself in __psynch_mutexwait on main thread

 Look into NewsController to check how it's done.
 There are some comments to explain how this case is appearing in real application.
 In syntetic case is's just bunch of thread jumps and delays.